 Gender Confirming Surgery (GCS) issues

-According to Stringer (1992), only about six percent of all diagnosed transpersons or only one person in four or five who starts the cross-living process ((Stuart, 1991) will proceed with gender confirmation surgery.
+According to Stringer (1992), only about six percent of all diagnosed trans persons or only one person in four or five who starts the affirmative process (Stuart, 1991) will proceed with gender confirmation surgery.
 While many who begin the transitioning process initially feel that GCS is the only answer to their sense of becoming complete, the majority opt for hormones but keep their genitalia intact.
-Others in the transgender community have also raised the issue of undue importance placed on GCS.
+Others in the trans community have also raised the issue of undue importance placed on GCS.
 Whatever the decision, it is one that must be reached by the client without any interference or influence from the therapist.
 Optimally, the clinician will walk a fine line of being accepting but not condoning, despite the client’s possible wish to obtain direction in the therapy room.
 It is not surprising that a majority of gender dysphoric individuals have second thoughts and that they may wish for the therapist to dissuade them from surgical interventions.
 Others, despite the risk of impaired sexual function, will insist on GCS as the only solution.
 The implications of this desire were stated by Richards (1983):

 “If ever there was an opportunity for regret it came when I was quaking in the recovery room, yet that opportunity was not seized.
 At that moment I realized that I would rather have died in the attempt than live any longer in a nightmare of duality” (p.
 282).

 In view of the irreversible effects of GCS, both therapist and client should be encouraged to obtain as much information about the issue as possible.
-Particularly for transwomen, an area of therapeutic inquiry should deal with the complete removal of the testes and the ensuing hormonal effects.
+Particularly for trans women, an area of therapeutic inquiry should deal with the complete removal of the testes and the ensuing hormonal effects.
 While some post-operative individuals feel extreme happiness and a sense of well-being, others may experience some loss of libido due to the massive decline of testosterone production.
 Some come to the realization that despite the surgery, they will still not be considered members of the opposite sex or gender.
 In striving for post-surgical perfection, the individual may also develop hatred for body parts that cannot be changed, such as hands or feet (Bornstein, 1994; Denny, 1991; Stuart, 1991).
 In addition, the fear of being “read” by the public may reintensify post-operatively because the external appearance will still remain the same when the person is fully clothed.
 Depending on the client’s emotions and circumstances, androgyny may be an acceptable solution; to open up this area of inquiry to the client may mean a thorough examination of the therapist’s own biases regarding gender and sexuality.

 Ideology and therapy

 During the last the fifteen years, transgender ideology has been associated with a paradigmatic shift in gender theory which encompasses sociological, psychological and political constructs.
 Much of the prevailing gender discourse has centered around the social construction versus the essentialism of gender, which in turn has stimulated an ontological debate in the transgender community.
-Feminists such as Raymond (1979) in her classic diatribe against transgender women maintained that “all transsexuals rape women’s bodies by reducing the real female form to an artifact, appropriating this body for themselves” (p.
+Transphobic feminists such as Raymond (1979) in her classic diatribe against transgender women maintained that “all transsexuals rape women’s bodies by reducing the real female form to an artifact, appropriating this body for themselves” (p.
 104).
 In the deconstruction of gender in general and of transsexualism in particular, Kate Bornstein (1994) stated:

 “There are some transsexuals who agree with the way I look at the world, and quite a few who are really angry with me for writing this stuff.
-Every transsexual I know went through a gender transformation for differentreasons, and there are as many truthful experiences of gender as there are people who think they have a gender I know I’m not a man–about that much I’m very clear, and I’ve come to the conclusion that I’m probably not a woman either, at least not according to a lot of people’s rules on this sort of thing.
+Every transsexual I know went through a gender transformation for different reasons, and there are as many truthful experiences of gender as there are people who think they have a gender I know I’m not a man–about that much I’m very clear, and I’ve come to the conclusion that I’m probably not a woman either, at least not according to a lot of people’s rules on this sort of thing.
 The trouble is, we’re living in a world that insists we be one or the other—a world that doesn’t bother to tell us exactly what one or the other is” (p.
 8).